kubedb/docs/docs/guides/redis/concepts/redis.md

 If `spec.mode` is set to `"Cluster"`, users can optionally provide a cluster specification.
 Currently, the following two parameters can be configured:

-- `spec.cluster.master`: specifies the number of Redis master nodes.
+- `spec.cluster.shards`: specifies the number of Redis shard nodes.
 It must be greater or equal to 3.
 If not set, the operator set it to 3.
-- `spec.cluster.replicas`: specifies the number of replica nodes per master.
+- `spec.cluster.replicas`: specifies the number of replica nodes per shard.
 It must be greater than 0.
 If not set, the operator set it to 1.

 KubeDB uses `PodDisruptionBudget` to ensure that majority of these cluster replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions) so that quorum is maintained and no data loss is occurred.